istio/istio.io/content/docs/concepts/network/index.md

         host: svc-2
 {{< /text >}}

-The following diagram shows the configured traffic routes implementing a virtual service to configure traffic for services in a namespace for two distinct application services based on the URI prefixes:
+The following diagram shows the configured traffic routes for services in a Kubernetes namespace using a virtual service for two distinct application services based on the URI prefixes:

 {{< image width="50%"
     link="./net-config-5.svg"